jon-harper/OmniBox/docs/support/index.md

 date: 2022-07-03
 ---

 This is an overview of components supported by OmniBox.
-The linked git folders should contain both an `STL` for printing and a `STEP` to allow modification.
-Fusion files are also typically available where they can be exported.
+The linked git folders should contain both an `STL` for printing and `STEP` files for modification.
+Fusion 360 source files are also usually available.

 ## Power Supplies